 The cast features Andrew Scott as 'Hamlet', Derbhle Crotty as 'Gertrude', Jessica Brown Findlay as 'Ophelia' and Angus Wright as 'Claudius' with Barry Aird as 'Francisco / Gravedigger', Madeline Appiah as 'Guildenstern', Marty Cruickshank as 'Player Queen', Calum Finlay as 'Rosencrantz', Joshua Higgott as 'Horatio', Daniel Rabin as 'Reynaldo', David Rintoul as 'Ghost / Player King', Maanuv Thiara as 'Marcellus', Luke Thompson as 'Laertes', Peter Wight as 'Polonius' and Matthew Wynn as 'Bernardo / Player 3 / Priest'.
 Juliet Stevenson played the role of 'Gertrude' up to Saturday 1 July 2017.
 Directed by Robert Icke with designs by Hildegard Bechtler, video by Tal Yarden, lighting by Natasha Chivers and sound by Tom Gibbons.

-Andrew Scott's London theatre credits include Anthony Page's revival of Noel Coward's Design for Living at the Old Vic Theatre in 2010.
+Andrew Scott's London theatre credits include Anthony Page's revival of Noel Coward's Design for Living at the Old Vic Theatre in 2010, and the role of 'Mark' in Ian Rickson production of Conor McPherson's Dublin Carol at the Old Vic Theatre and Royal Court Theatre in 2000.
 Juliet Stevenson's West End credits include Matthew Lloyd's revival of Tom Kempinski's Duet For One at the Vaudeville Theatre in 2009 and Trevor Nunn's West End Premiere of Imogen Stubbs' debut play We Happy Few at the Gielgud Theatre in 2004.
 Robert Icke's West End theatre credits include George Orwell's 1984 at the Playhouse Theatre for three seasons between 2014 and 2016.

 When this production opened here at the Harold Pinter Theatre in June 2017, Fiona Mountford in the London Evening Standard thought that "it's a choppy production from hotshot director Robert Icke and one which, for all its modish modernity, fails to shed much new light on this endlessly fascinating tragedy of grief and indecision...
 Directorial vision is one thing, but directorial trickery quite another...
 But let it be.
 Andrew Scott is the main draw and he delivers handsomely."
 Dominic Maxwell in the Times said that "Robert Icke's production is an amazing achievement...
 It feels as if Icke and company have interrogated every utterance here for every last jot of what it really means, then scuffed it up again to ensure it all feels like life not literature...
 Nobody can nail all of this play's rich contradictions in one go, but Icke and company come thrillingly close here."
 Ben Lawrence in the Daily Telegraph highlighted that "you hardly need to blow the cobwebs away from Hamlet, so timeless is its psychological acuity.
 But in this production, previously seen at the Almeida Theatre, Robert Icke has brought theatrical Ronseal to the rotten state of Denmark.
 By and large, it works magnificently - aided by leading man, Andrew Scott."
 Ian Shuttleworth in the Financial Times commented that Andrew Scott's "Prince is almost always selfaware, but not self-understanding; on the contrary, his keynote is a kind of bemused wonder at goings-on both within and beyond his skin.
 The great soliloquies seem new-minted, every word a separate question."